Health is a Journey not a Destination.

 I have a large and active family.
 We love being outside camping and traveling.
 My many passions have combined together to create the unique style of bodywork I bring to all of my clients, young and young at heart!

-Anastasia Travis, Massage Therapist
+Anastasia Morris, Massage Therapist

-My name is Anastasia Travis.
+My name is Anastasia Morris.
 I'm originally from Arkansas but I have lived in Alabama for ten years.
 I received my training in Montgomery Alabama at the Montgomery School of Bodywork and Massage.
 I've been a licensed massage therapist for eight years.
 All through high school I worked as a nursing assistant and thought I would one day be a nurse.
 I always have had a true passion for helping people so I thought it would be fitting.
 After high school though I began thinking of other career options where I could help others but in a more holistic way.
 That is how my journey into becoming a licensed massage therapist began.
 I love that I can give people an alternative to medicine and educate them on the many benefits that massage has to offer.
 I look forward to meeting you and tailoring a massage to fit your specific needs.